cloud-gov/cg-site/_docs/orgs-spaces/sso.md

 #### Test

-This is the end of the reference kindly donated by OMB, please ensure you try to log into cloud.gov.
+This is the end of the reference kindly donated by OMB, please ensure you try to log into Cloud.gov.

 ## Help

 We are committed to improving the user experience of government.
 If you have questions, please don't hesitate to reach out at [support@cloud.gov](mailto:support@cloud.gov).
-We recommend that you subscribe to service updates at the [cloud.gov StatusPage](https://cloudgov.statuspage.io/).
+We recommend that you subscribe to service updates at the [Cloud.gov StatusPage](https://cloudgov.statuspage.io/).